-OH prophet, tell me not of peace, Or Christ's all-loving deeds; Death only can from sin release, And death to judgment leads.
+OH, prophet, tell me not of peace, Or Christ's all-loving deeds; Death only can from sin release, And death to judgment leads.

-Thou from thy birth hast set thy face Towards thy Redeemer Lord; To tend and deck His holy place, And note His secret word.
+Thou from thy birth hast set thy face Towards thy Redeemer Lord; To tend and deck his holy place, And note His secret word.

-I ne'er shall reach Heaven's glorious path ; Yet haply tears may stay

-The purpose of His instant wrath, And slake the fiery day.
+I ne'er shall reach Heaven's glorious path; Yet haply tears may stay The purpose of His instant wrath, And slake the fiery day.

-Then plead for me, thou blessed saint, While I seek round, and use All man e'er guessed of work or plaint
+Then plead for me, thou blessed saint, While I in haste begin All man e'er guessed of work or plaint To wash away my sin.